Finding Life on

 A scientific breakthrough for two possible life-harboring planets near the Habitable Zone (HZ) around a red dwarf star (Gliese 581) was discovered (see: http://www.wired.com/science/discoveries/news/2007/12/YE_10_breakthroughs) by Stéphane Udry and his colleagues, and lies about 20 light years away in the constellation of Libra.
 Udry works for the Geneva Observatory in Switzerland as an astronomer and is a member of the International Astronomical Union (http://www.iau.org/administration/membership/individual/1418/); according to that site Udry is also the Chair of Division IX Commission 30 WG Radial-Velocity Standard Stars, Organizing Committee Member of Division III Commission 51 Bio-Astronomy, and a Member of Division III Planetary Systems Sciences (IAU, 2010, Section: Affiliation(s) within the IAU).

-the slightly-larger-than-earth sized planet in 2007, although another planet has also been
+Udry discovered the slightly-larger-than-earth sized planet in 2007, although

-planets that are called super-earths is Gliese 581c, which is being
+The first of the planets that are called super-earths is Gliese 581c,

-other researchers are also favoring Gliese 581d because it is within the HZ.
+the HZ.
 A paper by W. von Bloh, C. Bounama, M. Cuntz, S. Franck

 (2007) detailed the study of